BA (Honours)/MArt The Art of Visual Effects (Integrated Masters)

 - Roto/Prep Artist

 As you develop more experience and your skills develop further, the pool of roles you will be suitable for will grow.
-For more careers advice, download our Careers Guide.
+For more information about career opportunities, download our Careers Guide.

 Visit our finance pages for more information on fees, funding and scholarships.

-Computers are available at our Midtown campus for you to use to work on your projects and coursework during the College opening hours.
+Computers are available at our London campus for you to use to work on your projects and coursework during the College opening hours.
 It is not, therefore, essential for you to purchase your own computer and software.
-However, many students prefer to have a computer at home as well, so we have prepared some guidance on the specification to choose.
-See what PC to buy.
+However, many students prefer to have a computer at home as well, so we have prepared some guidance on the specifications to choose.

-At our Midtown Campus you will have the benefit of access to free printing and photocopying facilities.
-However, you will have to purchase, notebooks and other ordinary stationery items.
+At our London campus, you will have the benefit of access to free printing and photocopying facilities.
+However, you will have to purchase notebooks and other ordinary stationery items.
 You may wish to purchase your own copies of the recommended textbooks, but please note that all textbooks are available to students in electronic editions.

 If you will not be living at home, you will need to pay for accommodation.
-For up to date details of Pearson College London’s accommodation partners and estimated rental costs, go to our Accomodation page.
+For more information about accommodation options, go to our Accommodation page.
 You will incur transport costs travelling to your classes and to events, such as industry workshops, which may take place elsewhere in central London.
 Details of public transport costs are available from the Transport for London website.
-There may occasionally be an optional opportunity for you to attend an event outside central London for which you would need to pay the transport costs, should you choose to attend.
+There may occasionally be an optional opportunity for you to attend an event outside central London, for which you would need to pay the transport costs, should you choose to attend.

 Why Escape Studios?